Born under the sign of Ophiuchus? | EarthSky.org

 Ophiuchus in history and science.

 Whether you’re speaking about astrological signs or astronomical constellations, the zodiac depicts the narrow beltway of stars on the stellar sphere through which the sun, moon and planets travel continuously.
 The zodiac runs astride the ecliptic – the sun’s yearly pathway in front of the backdrop stars.
-The band of the zodiac extends some 8o north and south of the ecliptic, spanning a total of 16o in width.
+The band of the zodiac extends some 8 degrees north and south of the ecliptic, spanning a total of 16 degrees in width.

-The sun is said to enter the sign Sagittarius around November 21, or whenever the sun is precisely 30o west of the December solstice point.
+The sun is said to enter the sign Sagittarius around November 21, or whenever the sun is precisely 30 degrees west of the December solstice point.
 The sun then enters the sign Capricorn on the December 21 solstice.
-So the sun passes through the sign Sagittarius for the month period before and up to the December solstice, irrespective of the sun shining in front of the constellation Ophiuchus from November 29 to December 18.
+So the sun passes through the sign Sagittarius for the month period before and up to the December solstice, irrespective of the sun shining in front of the constellation Ophiuchus from November 30 to December 18.

 By the way, the December solstice point moves one degree westward in front of the zodiacal constellations – or backdrop stars – in about 72 years.
 The December solstice point will finally move into the constellation Ophiuchus by the year 2269.